 Led by brothers Willy (vocals/guitar) and Cody Braun (vocals/fiddle/mandolin/harmonica), alternative country-rock outfit Reckless Kelly formed in Bend, Oregon, before relocating to Austin, Texas, in October, 1996.
 The Brauns had previously toured with their father in Muzzie Braun & the Boys, a Western swing band.
 The band played locally in Austin.
 They turned a small bar & restaurant called Lucy's Retired Surfers Bar, into a noted music venue.
 From November 1996 through May 1998, they packed the place out with their infamous Monday night show.
-Reckless Kelly's debut album, Millican, was released in 1998; Acoustic: Live at Stubb's and The Day both followed two years later, after which David Abeyta replaced Pollock on lead guitar.
+The Reckless Kelly debut album, Millican, was released in 1998; Acoustic: Live at Stubb's and The Day both followed two years later, after which David Abeyta replaced Pollock on lead guitar.
 Under the Table and Above the Sun from 2003 began the band's relationship with the high-profile Sugar Hill label and won the hearts of the music press and honky tonkin' legend Joe Ely, who sang the band's praises in interviews.

 Communicate with the band